adnzaki/ss-paging/docs/builtin-components/installation.md

 ```
 :::

-And in your HTML file:
+Then in your HTML file:
 ```html
 <select-row></select-row>
 <navigator></navigator>